dotCMS/core/.github/actions/deploy-artifact-artifactory/README.md

-# Deploy Artifact to Artifactory
+# Deploy Artifacts to Artifactory

 This GitHub Action streamlines the process of deploying dotCMS artifacts to Artifactory.
 It's particularly useful for automating the deployment workflow in projects utilizing dotCMS.